 The Edgeworthia Paperbush has an interesting history.
 It grows wild in the southern parts of China and it has been cultivated there and in Japan for centuries, because the bark was collected and used to make a special, durable paper for banknotes, called mitsumata paper.
 This use was noted by western travelers in the early 19th century and plants were brought back to England around 1850 by an amateur botanist and explorer called Michael Pakenham Edgeworth, who collected it in the Himalayas.
 As you can see, both its use for paper and the name of the collector can be found in the names we use for this plant.

 Because it was introduced into England so early, it has been much more widely grown there, but it seems it was only seriously introduced into the US in the last 15 years or so.
 Since then this plant has become a ‘must have’ for many gardeners, who have seen it in bloom and instantly fallen in love.

-Here at the Plant Center we pride ourselves on offering our customers a wide range of plants, and we are proud to have found a source of top-quality plants of this rarity.
-However, as you can imagine, our supplies are limited, so if you want to enjoy this great plant, amaze your family, neighbours and friends, and fill your garden with beauty and fragrance in late winter when there is little else to see, order your Edgeworthia Paperbush now, or risk being disappointed
+We pride ourselves on offering our customers a wide range of plants, and we are proud to have found a source of top-quality plants of this rarity.
+However, as you can imagine, our supplies are limited – so if you want to enjoy this great plant, amaze your family, neighbors and friends, and fill your garden with beauty and fragrance in late winter when there is little else to see, order your Edgeworthia Paperbush now!